burningwave/reflection/docs/index.md

 Extracted from [**Burningwave Core**](https://burningwave.github.io/core/) is an advanced, free and open source reflection engine.

-The main difference with Burningwave Core's reflection engine is that use of the [JVM driver](https://burningwave.github.io/jvm-driver/) is optional and disabled by default.
+The main difference with Burningwave Core's reflection engine is that **the use of the [JVM driver](https://burningwave.github.io/jvm-driver/) is optional and disabled by default**.

 And now we will see:
 * [including Burningwave Reflection in your project](#Including-Burningwave-Reflection-in-your-project)